thenetcircle/dino/docs/md/rest.md

 ## POST /remove-admin

-Remove global super user status for a user.
+Remove global moderator status for a user.

 Request contains the user's ID only: